Workspaces & Projects

 project.

-Section titled “Sidebar Ordering (.cutready-order.json)”The .cutready-order.json file persists the order of documents in the sidebar.
+Section titled “Explorer Ordering (.git/cutready/order.json)”The .git/cutready/order.json file persists the order of documents in the

-When you drag-and-drop documents to rearrange them, CutReady writes the new
+Explorer.
+When you drag-and-drop documents to rearrange them, CutReady writes

-order to this file so it’s preserved across sessions.
+the new order to this local UI-state file so it is preserved across sessions

 Version History (.git/)

-Section titled “Version History (.git/)”Each project contains an embedded .git/ directory managed by gitoxide
+Section titled “Version History (.git/)”Each workspace contains an embedded .git/ directory managed by gitoxide

 (gix), a pure-Rust git implementation.
 This is completely independent of any